karlotness/nn-benchmark/README.md

 configuration.

-These files are created by "run generator" scripts which use utilities objects in `run_generators/utils.py`.
+These files are created by "run generator" scripts which use utilities in `run_generators/utils.py`.
 To illustrate this usage, the run generation scripts used to produce the experiments run in our paper are included in this repository.
 These can be run directly, and take a single argument: a path to the folder where they will write their output.
 Once the experiment directory has been populated by the JSON task descriptions, the launcher script can be used to run each phase.
 Be advised that running these scripts will resample random parameters and so will produce data sets drawn from the same distribution but with different contents.

 ### Main Script